tapetums/TTBase/TTBase.English.md

 　Read this specification carefully and let's make plugins!

 ##The concept
 　When we want to make a slight resident tools, we usually write a whole application from scratch.
-But if we have such many tools, we are not happy with the unexpected phenimenons such as having many processes, using a lot of resources, slowing down the boot time of the PC.
+But if we have such many tools, we are not happy with unexpected phenimenons such as having many processes, using a lot of resources, slowing down the boot time of the PC.
-　Therefore, if we make a one resident tool which calls tiny DLLs or lets them resident in its own process, we may have an ideal tool which is friendly to the environment.
+　Therefore, if we make a one resident tool which calls small DLLs or lets them resident in its own process, we may have an ideal tool which is friendly to the environment.
 The origin of TTBase is from such an idea.
-　Using plugin SDK, you can write tiny tools immediately and simplify the process such as indicating task tray icon and/or constructing hotkeys and menus.
+　Using plugin SDK, you can write tiny tools immediately and it simplifies the process such as indicating task tray icon and/or constructing hotkeys and menus.
 So it is suitabe for making small applications.
 　Some of global hooks are also available for plugins.
-You can use merely all function of WH\_SHELL and some part of WH\_MOUSE without thinking about bothering DLL hooks and shared memory.
+You can use almost all function of WH\_SHELL and some part of WH\_MOUSE without thinking about bothering DLL hooks and shared memory.

 ---